Buying Guides

 Verdict

-For privacy-first buyers in July 2026, the right vacuum is the one whose firmware build and hardware revision you can verify before irreversible steps—not the best YouTube mop demo.
+For privacy-first buyers in August 2026, the right vacuum is the one whose firmware build and hardware revision you can verify before irreversible steps—not the best YouTube mop demo.
 Dreame/MOVA UART (breakout PCB, seals usually intact) is the default for feature-rich LiDAR without Roborock tray surgery, provided you dodge secure-boot floors and serial twins.
 Roborock S5 OTA minimizes mechanical risk on older hardware.
 Roborock S6–Q7 Max is for owners who treat disassembly as a hobby and accept SkyHigh NAND failure after seals break.

 Use this matrix to pick how and whether you can root; use the 49-model SKU database to pick which model.
 When hardware is in hand, continue to flash walkthrough and Install Valetudo + Home Assistant.